Jojo-Dee/Hangman/README.md

 # Hangman
-This is a Hangman game.
 Get the word and you live.
 Else you die
+Built with python.